KumarRobotics/kr_docs/docs/source/references/hardware/network/network_setup.rst

 7. In the first tab left to **MAIN**, select ``Enable`` for **airMAX**, then click **Change** and **Apply**.
 Notice that all the changes you made will be cancelled if you switch tab without applying those changes.

-8. In **WIRELESS** tab, make the folloing changes.
+8. In **WIRELESS** tab, make the following changes.
 The rest can be left as default.

     +---------------+----------------------+
     | Item          | Value                |